 The best part about tacos is…um, tacos.
 The worst part about tacos is the sodium bomb seasoning packet.
-We’re doing it from scratch to control the salt and promise you won’t notice.
+We’re doing it from scratch to control the salt and promise you’ll never go back.

-No lie, we miss corn tortillas and taco shells, but this taco salad with Otto’s Cassava Flour Tortillas made us feel a whole lot better.
+We miss corn tortillas and taco shells, but this taco salad with Otto’s Cassava Flour Tortillas made us feel a whole lot better.
+Cassava and coconut flour tortillas are another great option.
 We splurged on an old school tortilla press, a worthy investment that is also fun to use (we fight over it because we are juvenile).

 Turkey Taco Salad with Cassava Flour Tortilla Chips